 Florman celebrates engineering not only crucial and fundamental but also vital and alive; he views it as a response to some of our deepest impulses, an endeavour rich in spiritual and sensual rewards.
 Opposing the “anti-technology” stance, Florman gives readers a practical, creative, and even amusing philosophy of engineering.

 We are all dependent on engineers and the benefits they can provide.
 Florman delivers a creative and practical philosophy of engineering that will boost his profession.
 Stimulating and illuminating, he opens our eyes to the inner need to build and invent.

-An eloquent, witty and perceptive celebration of our deepest creative impulses, an informative account of the modern-day engineer’s experience of his/her profession.
+An eloquent, witty and perceptive celebration of our deepest creative impulses, The Existential Pleasures of Engineering is an informative account of the modern-day engineer’s experience of his/her profession.

 “An urbane, witty, intellectually far-ranging, large-spirited hymn to homo faber.”

 Sam Florman is a writer as well as a practicing engineer and vice-president of Kreisler Borg Florman Construction Company.
 Florman was elected to the National Academy of Engineering in 1995, he is also a fellow of the American Society of Civil Engineers and the New York Academy of Sciences.